-NOTE: The furnace control component test allows all components to run for a short time; except the gas valve and humidifier terminal HUM 24 VAC are not energized.
-The EAC terminal is energized when the blower is energized.
-The HUM terminal is energized when the inducer is energized.
+NOTE: The furnace control component test allows all components to run for a short time; except the gas valve and humidifier terminal HUM are not energized.
+The EAC-1 terminal is energized when the blower is energized.
 This feature helps diagnose a system problem in case of a component failure.
 The component test feature will not operate if any thermostat signal is present at the control and not until all time delays are completed.

-To begin Component Self-Test:
+To Begin Component Self-Test:

-1. Remove blower access door.
+- 1. Remove blower access door.

-2. Disconnect the thermostat R lead from furnace control.
+- Disconnect the thermostat R lead from furnace control.

-Manually close blower door switch.
+- 3. Manually close blower door switch.